wkumari/draft-vandergaast-edns-client-subnet/README.md

         *  SCOPE PREFIX-LENGTH, set to 0x1B, indicating a /27 network.

-Contavalli, et al.       Expires August 27, 2015               [Page 18]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

         *  ADDRESS, set to 0xC0 0x00 0x02 0xE0, extended from the query.

    9. RNS receives the response containing an ECS option.
 The resolver verifies that FAMILY, SOURCE PREFIX-LENGTH, and the SOURCE PREFIX-LENGTH bits of ADDRESS match the query.
 If not, the message is discarded.

+Contavalli, et al.      Expires September 8, 2015              [Page 18]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

    10. The response is interpreted as usual.
 Since the response contains an ECS option, the ADDRESS, SCOPE PREFIX-LENGTH, and